There is one thing the interior of your car has in common with your home. The floor is where the bulk of the dirt ends up.

 Rubber and plastics (whether in carpeting or the form of vinyl) can end up melting.
 Or, they could shrink or warp, ruining the shape and appearance.

-We don’t advise running car mats of any material through your dryer.
+We don’t advise running mats of any material through your dryer.
 You don’t want to be scraping melted plastic or rubber out of your machine.

 Final Thoughts